Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 And conversely, if you did every alcohol-related habit perfectly (such as not drinking at all), but had the worst non-alcohol related habits, the best score you could achieve is a -56.

-The fact that non-drinker can get a worse score than a otherwise perfectly healthy extreme drinker is not to say that the drinker has less risks per se than the non-drinker, because as we mentioned before, we couldn’t design for the max extremes such as 20 drinks a day, or 500 grams of sugar a day, without adding significantly more ratings and overcomplicating things.
-Anything above the max red section is a major risk factor for liver disease and should be stopped immediately.
+The fact that non-drinker can get a worse score than an extreme drinker is not to say that the drinker has less risks per se than the non-drinker, because as we mentioned before, we couldn’t design for the max extremes such as 20 drinks a day, or 500 grams of sugar a day, without adding significantly more ratings and overcomplicating things.
+Anything above the max red section is considered a major risk factor for liver disease and should be stopped immediately.

 The way we designed this was for -25 to be a serious wakeup call—it’s color coordinated as dark red and should be viewed as such.
 Anything -5 or worse should be a wakeup call—it’s color is coordinated as light red.
 And anything between -5 and 0 should be viewed as an eye opener that one should be aware that there is still some work to be done to move towards a liver-healthy life.
 Its color will show as yellow, so as to not be an alarmist, and rather to serve as a warning that someone should slow down and be careful with what they’re doing.

 Working up from 0, the 0–5 range will be colored yellow.
 The reason that this color is yellow is to let people know that while they are on the beneficial side of the spectrum, they are still close to the edge and so should have some level of caution.
 Anything from 5–25 is colored light green and is designed to explain that you are likely doing your liver more good than harm.
-And finally, anything 25+ is colored dark green to signify that your habits are either maintaining liver health above that of the non-drinker with normal body weight, or are likely healing your liver over time for as long as you maintain these habits.
+And finally, anything 25+ is colored dark green to signify that your habits are likely promoting liver health at or above that of the non-drinker with normal body weight.

 We designed the score to tell you whether your risk factors for liver disease are likely better or worse than the average non-drinker with normal bodyweight.